LukeGrahamLandry/franca/devlog.md

 - something fishy going on with staticmemmove needing an extra step in runtests bootstrapping. need to make sure repro works otherwise before i can debug that sanely tho.
+- so for repro, it doesn't repro between the -unsafe compiler and the normal compiler (both building -unsafe), so the one in `target/release` after runtests is different than if it compiles itself, but after that it repros.
+- the frc_inlinable has only one difference: whatever g423 is. so this is probably a good time to try to give data good names.
+- the names is a bit better tho needs more work to apply to more stuff. current version is pretty much just `name :: @static` which is kinda rare. but anyway, this was all pointless for my actual problem because g423 is the frc module for staticmemmove. last 87 bytes are different (all in idx part), but printed as text it's the same. ohhh im stupid, it's because fails_typecheck sets tmp.cls but i only run it in debug mode. but actually it only needs to be stored for phis because fill_use resets it. as a bonus frc_inlinable files get ~2% smaller by not storing them.
+//       this cls doesn't matter because it's set again in fill_use,
+//       so don't actually have to store Qbe.Fn.tmp when saving for inlining,
+//       can just have a sepereate array for the mapping that's currently in .visit.
+//       emit_suspended_inlinables immediately does fill_use anyway which would recreate it
+- before inline changes it was 1080, and then the first time after runtests it was 1070 and then i did it again and now it's 1002. what the fuck did i change between those? i could swear it was just setting read_only and i would understand if fixing that made it way faster but changing it back doesn't make it slow again. ah ok, i just got confused because it takes two compiles after toggling it to see the change since you want to measure the new compiler built by the new compiler. so yeah copying read_only when saving the function so you don't add extra blits for the arguments is very good. very sad that i forgot that when i stole the inlining stuff.

 ## (Jun 29)

 - i don't like seeing `mov x, 4; and a, b, x` in the disassembly,